After School Access Project

 Bridging the Digital Divide

-Nonprofits working with youth in afterschool programs are encouraged to apply if the following criteria is met:
+Nonprofits working with youth are encouraged to apply if the following criteria is met:

 - Operate within UScellular’s service area